SillyTavern/SillyTavern-Extras/talkinghead/README.md

 }
 ```

-You can actually edit the configuration file while `talkinghead` is running.
-Once you have saved your changes to the file, make `talkinghead` reload your character.
-This also reloads the configuration, thus applying your changes.
+To refresh a running `talkinghead` after updating any of its settings files, make `talkinghead` reload your character.
+To do this, you can toggle `talkinghead` off and back on in the SillyTavern settings.
+Upon loading a character, the settings are re-read from disk both at client at server ends.

 ### Manual poser